-- PRP O-Shot (Orgasm shot with Platelet Rich Plasma for Sexual Health) Vancouver BC
+- PRP O-Shot (Orchid shot with Platelet Rich Plasma for Urinary Incontinence and Sexual Health) Vancouver BC

-- How does the O-Shot (Orgasm Shot) work?
+- How does the O-Shot (Orchid Shot™) work?

 - Does the O-Shot® Really Work?